Saturday, April 01, 2023

 4. Do not show your children's photos.

-5. Do not show the outside of your home or the road near your home.
+5. Do not show photos of the outside of your home or the road near your home.
 It's really easy to find you that way.
 Practice OPSEC and use your common sense.

 6. Do not use your real name unless you are a public figure.
 Normal people with jobs could end up fired or with an unhinged madman at the doorstep at 3 in the morning.
-See Rule 4.
+See Rules 4 and 5 again.

 8. Do not strip your loved ones of their dignity by showing the world photos of them in a helpless, sick and dying state then ask for privacy or be offended by the nasty and crazy comments you get.

-10. Don't say shocking things just for attention and then get all righteous when someone becomes alarmed and calls either the cops or CPS.
+11. Don't say shocking things just for views and then get all righteous when someone becomes alarmed and calls either the cops or CPS.

-11. Do remember that everybody has an opinion and while a lot of them are better left uncommunicated except for blasphemy and crime, they have a right to them.
+12. Do remember that everybody has an opinion and while a lot of them are better left unsaid, except for blasphemy and unrepentant admission or approval of certain sins, they have a right to them just as you have a right to yours.

-12. Don't let what's happening on Twitter or any site turn you into a nut.
-I saw one person on Twitter completely lose it and become sad and disturbing to the point where I feel sorry for his people.
-If you feel yourself losing it turn the computer off.
+13. Don't let what's happening on Twitter or any site turn you into a nut---please!
+If you feel yourself becoming obsessed turn the computer off.
 Go be with your family.
-Attend to your duties in life.
+Attend to the duties of your state in life and consider leaving the site for good.

 Sunday, March 12, 2023